SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 and use classes when they're appropriate or necessary.
 In practice, this means most of the custom data types you define will be structures and enumerations.

-..
-XXX Add link to end of para above
-    Article is tracked by <rdar://problem/39444658>.
-    URL should be stable after curation signoff.

-    For a more detailed comparison,
-    see `Choosing Between Structures and Classes <....>`_.
+For a more detailed comparison, see `Choosing Between Structures and Classes <https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes>`_.

 .. _ClassesAndStructures_DefinitionSyntax: